Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand how the SRA Principles, especially the duty to uphold the rule of law and administration of justice, apply in daily legal practice.
-Pay close attention in your revision to:
+For SQE2, you are required to understand how the SRA Principles—especially the duty to uphold the rule of law and proper administration of justice—apply across contentious and non-contentious work, with a focus on the following syllabus points:

 - the meaning and content of the "rule of law" and "proper administration of justice" within the SRA Principles